-Under the AMLA, financial intermediaries such as banks and asset managers are subject to various know-yourcustomer duties, which are in line with international standards.
+Under the Anti-Money Laundering Act (AMLA), financial intermediaries such as banks and asset managers are subject to various know-your-customer duties, which are in line with international standards.

 In particular, they are required to verify, prior to entering into any business relationship, the identity of their contractual counterparties with a copy of a passport, identity card, driving licence or other similar documents.
 They further must record the first and last names, date of birth, nationality and address of their clients in their files.
 Further specific requirements apply to relationships established by correspondence or online (internet).
-In this respect, since 1 January 2016, the Swiss legal framework provides for the possibility for financial intermediaries to on-board clients exclusively online.
-In this context, FINMA published a circular on video and online identification (FINMA Circular 2016/7), which was last modified on 6 May 2021 (with entry into force on 1 June 2021).
-One of the main purposes of this circular is to clarify and facilitate video and online client identification for financial intermediaries subject to know your customer (KYC) duties.
-The revised circular takes into account the technological developments since its first publication (driven in particular by the covid-19 pandemic).
-The most recent changes authorise, inter alia, the use of chip-embedded data contained in biometric identity documents for online client identification purposes and the use of geolocalisation methods for the verification of the client's domicile.
+In this respect, Swiss law authorises financial intermediaries to on-board clients exclusively online subject to compliance with certain conditions out in a FINMA circular on video and online identification.
+This circular adapts the know your customer (KYC) requirements to recent technological developments (driven in particular by the covid-19 pandemic) and authorises, inter alia, the use of chip-embedded data contained in biometric identity documents for online client identification purposes and the use of geolocalisation methods for the verification of the client's domicile.

 Financial intermediaries are also required to identify the beneficial owner of the assets involved (ie, the person who has a financial interest in such assets), as well as the persons controlling legal entities conducting business activities.
 Under certain circumstances (eg, the contracting party is different from the beneficial owner of the assets), financial intermediaries are to obtain a written declaration signed by the contracting party in this respect.
-They usually document the identity of the beneficial owner (including his or her nationality, address and date of birth) with a specific form (eg, the Form A developed by the Swiss Bankers Association (SBA)).
+They usually document the identity of the beneficial owner (including his or her nationality, address and date of birth) with a specific form (eg, the Form A developed by the Swiss Bankers Association).
+Financial intermediaries are required, since January 2023, to verify the information provided on identity of the beneficial owner against reliable sources and to periodically review the KYC information provided by clients.
+Of note, on 22 May 2024, the Swiss Federal Council adopted a bill proposing significant amendments to Switzerland's anti-money laundering framework for submission to the Swiss Parliament.
+A key feature of this reform, planned for 2026, is the introduction of a new federal transparency register, in which Swiss companies will be required to record information about their ultimate beneficial owners.
+Although this register will not be publicly accessible, it is currently planned that financial intermediaries will have access to it and will be required to notify discrepancies between the information provided by their client and the information recorded in this transparency register.